jgitver/jgitver/README.md

 - `GitVersionCalculator#setUseDistance(boolean)`: add distance from HEAD as a qualifer, default is _true_
 - `GitVersionCalculator#setAutoIncrementPatch(boolean)`: increment the patch version except if it comes from a lightweight tag, default is _false_
 - `GitVersionCalculator#setNonQualifierBranches(String)`: comma separated list of branch name for which no branch qualifier will be used.
 Default value is _master_.
+- `GitVersionCalculator#setUseDirty(boolean)`: add "dirty" as a qualifier if the repository is stale (uncommited changes, new files, ...), default is _false_
 - `GitVersionCalculator#setUseGitCommitId(boolean)`: add git commit HEAD SHA1 as a qualifier, default is _false_
 - `GitVersionCalculator#setGitCommitIdLength(int)`: truncate the previous qualifier to the given length.
 Valid value must be between 8 & 40, default is _8_